 Harry’s success caught the eye of the Ghost riders club and he was quickly inducted into their ranks. while Harry and fellow club members built many cars, he really found his niche driving other people’s dragsters.
 Understanding that drag racing was here to stay, Harry soon opened up the San Fernando Drag Strip, a highly successful venture that lasted for many years.

-when it comes to hot rodding it seems that Harry has done it all.
-His involvement in, and promotion of the sport--from Drag promoter to publisher of Hot Rod Magazine- has made "Hand Grenade" Harry a legend not just amongst drag racers but all racers throughout the country.
+When it comes to hot rodding it seems that Harry has done it all.
+His involvement in, and promotion of the sport–from Drag promoter to publisher of Hot Rod Magazine- has made “Hand Grenade” Harry a legend not just among drag racers but all racers throughout the country.